-High maintenance cost, poor financial management, continuous loss/debt burden, absenteeism; irregularity of meeting were the reasons for the dropouts of the fish activity groups.
-The lack ofraw materials are the main issue related with the high mantainence cost.
-Even though Kerala is one of the leading states in fish production, the group members are unable to collect sufficient fishes for their business.
-It alters their marketing strategies and thereby poor financial management occurs which leads to the continuous loss/debt burden.
+Continuous loss/debt burden (49.9%) marked as the major reason for the closed down of majority of the fish activity groups followed by high maintenance leading states in fish production, the group members are unable to trade sufficient fishes for their business.
+It alters their marketing strategies and thereby poor financial management occurs which leads to the continuous loss/ debt burden.
 As a result of this some of the members of the group got engaged in other alternative jobs causing a huge absenteeism in the group activities which led to insufficient man power for running the groups.
 Most of the groups have been shrinked to an individual group.